-- 4.3 Industrial Accident or Illness Leave: A faculty member sustaining an industrial accident or illness who is unable to return to work shall be eligible to receive his/her regular paycheck under the Industrial Accident or Illness Leave for up to 60 working days if he/she has been an employee of the District for three consecutive years.
-The following regulations shall apply: - 4.3.1 Allowable leave shall be for 60 days during which the schools of the District are required to be in session or when the faculty member would otherwise have been performing work for the District in any one fiscal year for the same industrial accident. - 4.3.2 Allowable leave shall not be accumulated from year to year. - 4.3.3 Industrial accident or illness leave shall commence on the first day of absence. - 4.3.4 When a faculty member is absent from his/her duties as a result of an industrial accident or illness, he/she shall be paid such portion of the salary due him/her for any month in which the absence occurs that when added to his/her disability indemnity under Division 4 or Division 4.5 of the Labor Code will result in a payment to him/her of not more than his/her full salary. - 4.3.5 Industrial accident or illness leave shall be reduced by one day for each day of authorized absence regardless of a temporary disability indemnity award.
+- 4.3 Industrial Accident or Illness Leave: A faculty member sustaining an industrial accident or illness who is unable to return to work shall be eligible to receive their regular paycheck under the Industrial Accident or Illness Leave for up to 60 working days if they have been an employee of the District for three consecutive years.
+The following regulations shall apply: - 4.3.1 Allowable leave shall be for 60 days during which the schools of the District are required to be in session or when the faculty member would otherwise have been performing work for the District in any one fiscal year for the same industrial accident. - 4.3.2 Allowable leave shall not be accumulated from year to year.

-- 4.3.6 When an industrial accident or illness leave overlaps into the next fiscal year, the faculty member shall be entitled to only the amount of unused leave due him/her for the same illness or injury. - 4.3.7 In accordance with Education Code Section 87787 (a) (f), upon termination of the industrial accident or illness leave, the faculty member shall be entitled to the benefits provided in Education Code Sections 87780, 87781, and 87786, and for the purpose of each of these sections, his/her absence shall be deemed to have commenced on the date of termination of the industrial accident or illness leave, provided that if the faculty member continues to receive temporary disability indemnity, he/she may elect to take as much of his/her accumulated sick leave which, when added to his/her temporary disability indemnity, will result in a payment to him/her of not more than his/her full salary. - 4.3.8 During any paid leave of absence, the faculty member shall endorse to the District the temporary disability indemnity checks received on account of his/her industrial accident or illness.
+- 4.3.3 Industrial accident or illness leave shall commence on the first day of absence. - 4.3.4 When a faculty member is absent from their duties as a result of an industrial accident or illness, they shall be paid such portion of the salary due him/her for any month in which the absence occurs that when added to their disability indemnity under Division 4 or Division 4.5 of the Labor Code will result in a payment to him/her of not more than their full salary. - 4.3.5 Industrial accident or illness leave shall be reduced by one day for each day of authorized absence regardless of a temporary disability indemnity award. - 4.3.6 When an industrial accident or illness leave overlaps into the next fiscal year, the faculty member shall be entitled to only the amount of unused leave due him/her for the same illness or injury. - 4.3.7 In accordance with Education Code Section 87787 (a) (f), upon termination of the industrial accident or illness leave, the faculty member shall be entitled to the benefits provided in Education Code Sections 87780, 87781, and 87786, and for the purpose of each of these sections, their absence shall be deemed to have commenced on the date of termination of the industrial accident or illness leave, provided that if the faculty member continues to receive temporary disability indemnity, they may elect to take as much of their accumulated sick leave which, when added to their temporary disability indemnity, will result in a payment to him/her of not more than their full salary. - 4.3.8 During any paid leave of absence, the faculty member shall endorse to the District the temporary disability indemnity checks received on account of their industrial accident or illness.
 The District, in turn, shall issue the faculty member appropriate salary warrants for payment of the faculty member's salary and shall deduct normal retirement and other authorized contributions. - 4.4 Bereavement Leave: Absence due to death in the immediate family of the faculty/associate faculty member not to exceed three days (five days if out of state) shall be granted without loss of pay.
-Members of the immediate family as used here means the mother, father, grandmother, grandfather, or grandchild of the faculty/associate faculty member or of the spouse or domestic partner of the faculty/associate faculty member; and the mother's or father's spouse or domestic partner, spouse or domestic partner, son, sonin-law, daughter, daughter-in-law, brother, or sister of the faculty/associate faculty member; and the spouse or domestic partner's son, son-in-law, daughter, daughter-in-law, brother, or sister; or any relative living in the immediate household of the faculty/associate faculty member.
+Members of the immediate family as used here means the mother, father, grandmother, grandfather, or grandchild of the faculty/associate faculty member or of the spouse or domestic partner of the faculty/associate faculty member; and the mother's or father's spouse or domestic partner, spouse or domestic partner, son, son-in-law, daughter, daughter-in-law, brother, or sister of the faculty/associate facul partner's son, son-in-law, daughter, daughter-in-law, brother, or sister; or any relative living in the immediate household of the faculty/associate faculty member.